Anupomp/workout-logger/README.md

 **Log your lifts.
 Track your PRs.
 Get a training plan built from your actual data.**

-A full-stack fitness app where the AI coach reads your real workout history — not a generic template.
+A full-stack fitness app where the AI coach reads your real workout history, not a generic template.

 ![React](https://img.shields.io/badge/React-18-61DAFB?logo=react&logoColor=white)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.111-009688?logo=fastapi&logoColor=white)